jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch2.md

 But there's the possibility that Nopon don't have the same lifespan issue that the humanoid folk have.
 There are Nopon aligned with both Keves and Agnus, and also some who live independently.
 Perhaps they're not produced like the soldiers are.

 > Well, much of this is made clearer by the end of the game, and even more is answered quite blatantly in __Future Redeemed__.
 But even just as the story progresses, you start getting evidence (especially in the Affinity Chart) that Nopon can live *very* long lives.
+Riku in particular could, *somehow*, be over 1000 years old.

+> And in Chapter 7, we have enough evidence to believe Riku was literally telling Noah the truth about Lucky Seven.
+It was forged from 7 different types of Origin metal, by 7 Nopon (Riku included) wielding Ultimate Hammers.
+And it was done at the behest of Queen Melia, or at least she had ordered it back before she was imprisoned by Moebius.

+> It's not clear, though, how often Lucky Seven has been given to an Aionian soldier (if not to just Noah).
+Noah had a sword very *similar* to it by his 10th term immediately before becoming N, and N *still* has that one.
+It's likely that Lucky Seven is actually the *second* Sword of Origin, explaining its different appearance and how Riku can have it in his possession.
+Maybe Riku offers it to every incarnation of Noah, and has to go to pick it back up every time Noah dies...

+> *And furthermore*, Riku had Lucky Seven with him when the party climbed to Prison Island in __Future Redeemed__.
+But no one actually used it there; instead, N provided *his* own sword for Matthew to unlock the full Ouroboros power.

 ----